Skip to main content Skip to footer

 • Intelligent suggestions: AI analyzes deadlines, dependencies, and past patterns to recommend the right quadrant for each task.

-• Smart automation rules: as deadlines approach, tasks can automatically move to “urgent,” while completed items shift to “done.”
+• Smart automation rules: As deadlines approach, tasks can automatically move to “urgent,” while completed items shift to “done.”

-• Continuous accuracy: automated updates ensure your matrix always reflects current priorities without manual maintenance.
+• Continuous accuracy: Automated updates ensure your matrix always reflects current priorities without manual maintenance.

 Powerful AI features

-200+ integrations
+200+ integrations to link workflows

-• Automated updates: when a task changes in one system, it syncs everywhere to maintain alignment.
+• Automated updates: When a task changes in one system, it syncs everywhere to maintain alignment.

-• Eliminate duplicate work: updates flow automatically, reducing manual data entry and keeping information accurate.
+• Eliminate duplicate work: Updates flow automatically, reducing manual data entry and keeping information accurate.

-• Unified visibility: all priorities stay connected in one workspace, creating a single source of truth for what matters most.
+• Unified visibility: All priorities stay connected in one workspace, creating a single source of truth for what matters most.

 Team collaboration features